 Traveling with children

 Angie Fletcher, Human Development Specialist, Southwest Region, University of Missouri Extension

-All of us have heard the familiar phrase “Are we there yet?” from children who are bored from sitting for what they perceive as an endless amount of time in a vehicle, or are so excited about their destination they just can't wait!
+All of us have heard the familiar phrase “Are we there yet?” from children who are bored from sitting for what they perceive as an endless amount of time in a vehicle, or are so excited about their destination they just can’t wait any longer.

 Parents often overlook travel time as an opportunity to interact with their child(ren).
 What better opportunity to spend some quality time?
 For most, it is a question of ideas for what to do with their children during drive time.
 Here are some activities that can be fun for everyone when traveling with children.
-Note: These activities should only be done with the adult not responsible for driving.
+(Note: These activities should only be done with the adult not responsible for driving.)